darraghdog/rsnastr/README.md

 2020-10-31 00:43:43,020 - Preprocess - INFO - There are 0 unprocessed files
 ```

+You can see the logs for the original jobs in the `logs/original/` for reference.

 #### Image feature extractor

 Run the following to train 4 of 5 folds.
 The folds are provided in the `data/` folder.